Antoine2718/Computer-vision-AI-with-PyTorch-for-embedded-systems-engineering/README.md

-# Computer Vision Engineering with PyTorch
+# Computer Vision engineering with PyTorch
 This model provides a configurable pipeline for classification and segmentation.
 It illustrates all the blocks: data, model backbone, modular heads, training loop with amp, validation, checkpoint backup, and inference and explainability functions (Simple Grad-CAM).

 Lightweight LRM for Computer Vision